j-easy/easy-batch/README.md

 ## Latest news

+* 18/12/2020: Version 7.0.1 is out with a minor bug fix and some dependency updates.
+Check the release notes [here](https://github.com/j-easy/easy-batch/releases).
 * 24/09/2020: Version 7.0.0 is out with several enhancements towards type safe APIs.
 See the change log [here](https://github.com/j-easy/easy-batch/releases).

 # What is Easy Batch?